aws-samples/aws-service-catalog-auto-import/README.md

         * IAM Principal Role: `ServiceCatalogEndusers`
         * SC Launch Constraint (Service Role): `SCEC2LaunchRole`
     * On the `Configure StackSet options` page, select `Service Managed Permissions` if you're using AWS Organizations, and want AWS CloudFormation to automatically deploy this stack to your designated accounts.
 If you're not using AWS Organizations, and want to self-manage stack permissions across accounts, select `Self service permissions`
     * On the `Set deployment options` page, select your deployment targets and regions.
-Click `Next`.
+Click `Next`
     * On the `Review` page, review all the configuration options you've selected, click the `I acknowledge that AWS CloudFormation might create IAM resources with custom names` check box, and click `Submit`
 3. Set up the auto import lambda function in all AWS spoke accounts (**Run this sample from us-east-1 only**)
    _Note: You should customize this implementation to set up individual launch constraints per product, and IAM principals per portfolio.
 You can do this by creating a map that your lambda function can read, or creating launch constraints that have the same name as the AWS SC product that the lambda function can read.
 The lambda function code is available in the resources/ folder of this repository_